Opetushallitus/koulutusinformaatio/m/main/src/python/README.md

 Each file name is a statement in this language.
 Statments are evaluated in sorted order of the file names.
 You can use BASIC style "line numbers" to order your statements if you wish, they are ignored.

-Files ending with "=" are assignment operators, variable name is the stuff before the "=".
+Files ending with "=" are assignment operators, variable name is the part of the file name before the "=".
 Variable value is the value of the retval variable when the file is evaluated as Python.
 These files typically use "data.py" library, which contains powerful operations for fetching data from RESTful APIs etc.

 Files and directories ending with "-" are ignored.